cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 > **CALL TO ACTION**
 >> Create a new file.

-Now get the components in the following order, so that your circuit looks like below:
+Now get the components in the following order, so that your circuit looks like the one below:

 1. AND Gate